-As much as I love and use Microsoft Teams, way too often I noticed it was using over 8% CPU in idle state.
-My computer ran hot, slower than it should and the battery drained faster than usual.
-Especially during video-calls the CPU use would spike to 50 or 60%, which was abnormally high. (fyi. on a Hexacore i7)
+As much as I love and use Microsoft Teams, way too often I notice uses over 8% CPU in idle state.
+My computer gets hot, slows down and the battery drains faster than usual.
+Especially during video-calls the CPU use can spike to 50 or 60%, which is abnormally high. (fyi. on a Hexacore i7)

 - My idle state is now 0%

 - During a video call it only uses about 3% CPU and a bit of GPU

 - Nice bonus, the notifications from the web-app are standard windows 10 notifications.
 This means they can be blocked in Windows’ built-in ‘Do not disturb’/’Focus mode’.
 It always bothered me the standard Teams pop-ups still came through. (which can be very awkward during shared-screen meetings or presentations)

 Needless to say, this works better for me.
 But it’s not all sunshine…

 But what are the downsides of using Teams web client or web-app?

 - You’ll be missing out on video effects like ‘fit to frame’, blurring the background or replacing it with an image.

 - You’re also not able to show multiple people at the same time.
 It will only show 1 person’s stream (who’s currently speaking) or an active screen-share.

 - When not actively using the app, It seems like it’s reporting me a little too fast as being “away”, while still using the PC.